PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 16:43:19
+Last updated: 2024-04-05 16:43:52
-Random Quote: So I will only ask you once, Lord Snow.
-Are you a brother of the Night's Watch, or a bastard boy who wants to play at war?  -  Jeor Mormont
+Random Quote: When you hit rock bottom, you still have a way to go until the abyss. - Tokyo